Adaptive Sampling for Minimax Fair Classification: Problem Formulation

 For both model instances, we trained a logistic regression classifier over training sets with $1001$ equally spaced values of $\pi(u)$ in $[0,1]$.
 Figure~\ref{fig:motivating_example} shows the test accuracy of the learned classifier for both attributes~(blue and red curves) as well as their minimum~(black curve) for different values of $\pi(u)$.
 Since the pair $(\mu_{0u}, \mu_{1u})$ is better separated than $(\mu_{0v}, \mu_{1v})$ in the first instance, it is easier to classify inputs with $Z=u$ than those with $Z=v$, and thus, it requires fewer training samples from $P_{z=u}$ than $P_{z=v}$ to achieve the same accuracy.
-This is reflected in~\figref{fig:motivating_example} {\em (left)} that shows the best (min-max) performance is achieved at $\pi(u)\approx 0.23$.
-An opposite trend is observed in the second instance ({\em right} plot in~\figref{fig:motivating_example}), where the mean vectors corresponding to the attribute $Z=v$ are better separated, and hence, require fewer training samples to achieve the same accuracy.
+This is reflected in Figure~\ref{fig:motivating_example} {\em (left)} that shows the best (min-max) performance is achieved at $\pi(u)\approx 0.23$.
+An opposite trend is observed in the second instance ({\em right} plot in Figure~\ref{fig:motivating_example}), where the mean vectors corresponding to the attribute $Z=v$ are better separated, and hence, require fewer training samples to achieve the same accuracy.